royboy789/Angular-Wordpress-Theme/readme.md

 =====================
 + Download / Pull All Files
 + FTP to your themes directory
-+ Activate Plugin under Appearances
++ Activate Theme under Appearances
++ Create 'Header Nav' Menu for easy creation of angular menu
 + Come back and fork me

 Why?